Siege of Fort St. Jean: Second approach

 On the night of September 10, Montgomery led 1000 men out again, returning to the first landing site by boat.
 In the confusion of the darkness and the swamp, some of the troops were separated from the rest.
-When they encountered one another again, there was panic, as the each mistook the other for the enemy.
+When they encountered one another again, panic ensued as both groups mistook the other for the enemy.
 After just 30 minutes in the swamp, they returned to the landing.
 Montgomery, who had stayed with the boats, sent the troops out again.
 This time, the vanguard encountered a few Indians and habitants, and again panicked.
 Two of the "enemy" were killed, but the troops again made a disorderly retreat to the landing, which their commander, Colonel Rudolphus Ritzema, was apparently unable to stop.

-While the command staff met to discuss the next move, word came in that the British warship Royal Savage was approaching.
-This started a disorganized retreat up the river back to Île-aux-Noix, in which the command staff was nearly left behind.
+While the command staff met to discuss the next move, word came that the British warship Royal Savage was approaching.
+This started a disorganized retreat upriver back to Île-aux-Noix, during which the command staff was nearly left behind.

 A third attempt was planned for September 13; bad weather delayed attempts until September 16.
-However, General Schuyler was by this time so ill that he thought it necessary to withdraw to Ticonderoga.
-He left that day, turning full command of the invasion over to Montgomery.
-Schuyler was not the only one falling ill; the bad weather, and the swampy, malaria-infested terrain of Île-aux-Noix was also taking a toll on the troops, as more of them became ill as well.
-The bad news was tempered by good; an additional 250 troops, in the form of a company of Green Mountain Boys under Seth Warner, and another company of New Hampshire men under Colonel Timothy Bedel, arrived at Île-aux-Noix.
+However, General Schuyler was by that time so ill he thought a withdrawal to Ticonderoga necessary.
+Leaving that day, he turned full command of the invasion over to Montgomery.
+Bad weather and the swampy, malaria-infested terrain of Île-aux-Noix wore down the troops, who also increasingly took ill.
+The bad news was tempered by good: an additional 250 troops, in the form of a company of Green Mountain Boys under Seth Warner, and another company of New Hampshire men under Colonel Timothy Bedel, arrived at Île-aux-Noix.